What is FooGallery?

 The Loading Icon displays as images are loading and the Loaded Effect is used once images have loaded.
 The Fade In loaded effect is available in FooGallery Free, while FooGallery PRO users can choose from several other options.

-Here you can alter the effects that display when you hover over the thumbnail in the gallery.
+In the hover effects you can alter the effects that display when you hover over the thumbnail in the gallery.

 The hover effect can include color and scaling effects.
 You can also change the caption to be visible on hover, or always visible.
 The transition effect is how the hover effect is displayed and you are able to select the icon that displays.
+You’re also able to invert the hover effects by selecting Inverted Colors.

 FooGallery PRO also comes with a selection of presets, along with the other settings.